Tynset Municipality

 Tynset is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Østerdalen.
-The administrative centre of the municipality is the village of Tynset.
-Other villages in Tynset include Fådalen, Fåset, Telneset, Tylldalen, and Yset.
+The administrative centre of the municipality is the town of Tynset.
+Some of the notable villages in Tynset include Fådalen, Fåset, Kvikne, Telneset, Tylldalen, and Yset.

-The 1880 km2 municipality is the 43rd largest by area out of the 356 municipalities in Norway.
-Tynset is the 167th most populous municipality in Norway with a population of 5,581.
-The municipality's population density is 3 PD/km2 and its population has increased by 0.3% over the previous 10-year period.
+The 1880 km2 municipality is the 43rd largest by area out of the 357 municipalities in Norway.
+Tynset Municipality is the 168th most populous municipality in Norway with a population of 5,722.
+The municipality's population density is 3 PD/km2 and its population has increased by 2.6% over the previous 10-year period.

 General information

 The parish of Tønsæt was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1864, the southern part of the municipality (population: 3,216) was separated to form the new municipality of Lille-Elvdal.
-This left Tynset with 2,975 residents.
+In 1864, the southern part of the municipality (population: 3,216) was separated to form the new Lille-Elvdal Municipality.
+This left Tynset Municipality with 2,975 residents.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1966, the neighboring municipality of Kvikne was dissolved and on that date the southern part of Kvikne (population: 664) was merged into Tynset municipality.
-On 1 January 1970, the Garlia farm (population: 5) was transferred from Tynset to the neighboring Rennebu Municipality (which also meant switching from Hedmark county to Sør-Trøndelag county).
-On 1 January 1984, the unpopulated Spekedalen area was transferred from Tynset to the neighboring Rendalen Municipality.
+On 1 January 1966, the neighboring Kvikne Municipality was dissolved and on that date the southern part of Kvikne Municipality (population: 664) was merged into Tynset Municipality (the northern part of Kvikne became part of Rennebu Municipality in Sør-Trøndelag county).
+On 1 January 1970, the Garlia farm (population: 5) was transferred from Tynset Municipality to the neighboring Rennebu Municipality (which also meant switching from Hedmark county to Sør-Trøndelag county).
+On 1 January 1984, the unpopulated Spekedalen area was transferred from Tynset Municipality to the neighboring Rendalen Municipality.

+Historically, the municipality was part of Hedmark county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).